l3gacyb3ta/Cybernetics_A-Z/README.md

 - [ ]: Fully transcribe old text
 - [ ]: Finish build system
 - [ ]: Update translation with less clunky english
+    - [ ]: A: make euclids algorithm more readable.
 - [ ]: Recreate all figures and tables with SVGs and LaTeX